 Dish Soap (we used Dawn)

-Food Colouring (ensure it is liquid food colouring, we used a variety of blues and purples and a bit of yellow)
+Food Colouring (ensure it is liquid food colouring, we used a variety of blues and purples and a bit of yellow, gel food coloring will not work)

 Magic Milk Directions